csev/py4e/README.md

 into the EPS and SVG formats under images fo inclusion in the EPUB, HMTL, and PDF versions of the book.
 You will need the OmniGraffle software to edit these figures.

+* The slides under `lectures3` are in PowerPoint and need to be translated.

 * The text of the web site in the various `.php` files in the repository.
 It will help to know PHP to know what to translate without breaking